meowwtama/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
-* can save library data in .txt format, and read them back into corresponding objects
+* can save library data in .txt format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).
-* due to complications, `LibraryStorage` currently works separately from `Storage` but there is plans for `Storage` to inherit from `LibraryStorage` in the [Future Enhancements](#future-enhancements-team-members-5))
+* due to complications, `LibraryStorage` currently works separately from `Storage` but there are plans for `Storage` to inherit from `LibraryStorage` in the [Future Enhancements](#future-enhancements-team-members-5)).

 ### Common classes